Bayern's Leroy Sané out with new knee injury | Sports-Games

 Bayern's Leroy Sané out with new knee injury

-Bayern Munich forward Leroy Sané will miss around two weeks because of a knee injury, coach Hansi Flick said on Tuesday.
-Flick said Sané won't be available at least until the end of the upcoming international break.
+Bayern Munich forward Leroy Sané will miss around two weeks because of a new injury to the same knee he injured at Manchester City last season, coach Hansi Flick said on Tuesday.
+Flick said Sané won't be available at least until the end of the upcoming international break because of the damaged capsule in his right knee joint.
+"We hope that after the international break he will back with us," Flick said.

 ALSO READ